Islemmdimagh/Ailegis-Coding-Assignment/README.md

 If I had more time, I would:
 - Make the scraper asynchronous to speed up the process
-- Improve the PDF extraction (not all files are getting extracted)
+- Improve the PDF extraction (not all files are getting extracted) and naming of PDFs
 - Improve the design of the Dashboard
 - Fix #identifiers for subsections
+- Write tests